 Sex: Sexual differences

-Males are more streamlined and slim in body shape, while mature females are plumper.
+Males are slimmer with a more streamlined body shape, while mature females are plumper.

 Breeding / Reproduction

-The Leopard Danios are very easy to breed, and it may even occur on accident.
-Two fish will form a breeding pair which they often keep for life.
-If you wish to retain the young, the breeding tank should be empty except for a two inch layer of large glass marbles, 1/2 to 1 inch in diameter.
+Leopard Danios are very easy to breed, and it may even occur on accident.
+Two fish will form a breeding pair, which they often keep for life.
+If you wish to retain the young, the breeding tank should be empty except for a 2-inch layer of large glass marbles, 1/2 to 1 inch in diameter.
 Add the female to the tank and let her settle for about a day before adding the male.
 When they are both in the tank, adding a few cups of cold water will cause the courtship to begin.

 Ease of Breeding: Easy

-Leopard Danios are extremely hardy and disease is not usually a problem in a well maintained aquarium.
-The finnage of the the longfin variety can be extra sensitive to fin rot and other diseases affecting that region.
-Fins may also be damaged during the normal activity of this fish.
-If large tears are noticed it may be wise to add a fin repair medication.
-With any additions to a tank such as new fish, plants, substrates, and decorations there is a risk of introducing disease.
-It's advisable to properly clean or quarantine anything that you want add to an established tank prior to introduction, so as not to upset the balance.
+Leopard Danios are extremely hardy, and disease is not usually a problem in a well-maintained aquarium.
+The finnage of the longfin variety can be extra sensitive to fin rot and other diseases.
+Fins may also be damaged during normal activity.
+If they develop large tears, it may be wise to add a fin repair medication.
+With any additions to a tank, such as new fish, plants, substrates, and decorations, there is a risk of introducing disease.
+Properly clean or quarantine anything that you want add to an established tank so as not to upset the balance.

 The Leopard Danio and Longfin Leopard Danio are both readily available and inexpensive.
-They can be found in pet stores, on the internet, and through mail order.
+They can be found in pet stores, online, and through mail order.

 Jason Remigio III - 2009-01-27 I have kept Longfin Leopard Danios in sets of 5 for 3 years.
 They are very good to start with.
 I don't know why they would go to the bottom of the aquarium under the gravel along with its other buddies.
 They have been disappearing one at a time after 2 and half years already.